HarinieR/GoogleSearcher/README.md

 - Button to open the pages in the browser

 ## Backend
-- Used BeautifulSoup and Requests to parse html with the usual google search url
+- Used BeautifulSoup and Requests to parse html with the usual "google search url"

 ## GUI snapshot
 ![Alt text](https://github.com/HarinieR/GoogleSearcher/raw/master/Screenshots/Google-Searcher.png "ScreenShot")